goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 ### Choosing a topic

 Which topic you choose should depend on your interests and career plans.
+For example, if you want to become a **software engineer**, then you can train your coding skills and build up your github profile in Algorithm Engineering type projects, all while getting some exposure to algorithms research.
-If you want to do a PhD in a traditional subfield of computer science, mathematics, and/or physics, then, I would say, choose a topic in Theory or Algorithmic Engineering, or work on the Visualization of a highly non-trivial algorithm.
+If you want to do a **PhD** in a traditional subfield of computer science, mathematics, and/or physics, then, I would say, choose a topic in Theory or Algorithmic Engineering, or work on the Visualization of a highly non-trivial algorithm.
 If you want a low-risk topic that will be most likely to yield results within the given timeframe, choose a literature review, or an implementation project in Algorithmic Engineering or Visualization.
 In any case, choose something that you are genuinely excited about!
 Life's too short.